Vodafone/HelloV2XWorld-Android/README.md

 * Read the Term and Conditions, Scroll down and click on the "Accept" button.
 * A map is displayed centered on your current location
 * The blue icon represents yourself
-* The red icons represents the other road users close to you
+* The red icons represent the other road users close to you